 It has long been the desire of both Decatur Presbyterian Church and Providence Presbytery to see a PCA church planted in Athens.
 In God’s providence, that possibility and desire became a reality in 2012 when the number of members of DPC living in Athens reached a critical mass.
-Initially, there were four families (Hambright, Griess, and Blair were a part of that group) in the same Care Group at DPC who approached their elder (Jay Suggs) about wanting to start a church in Athens.
+Initially, there were four families at DPC who approached their elder about wanting to start a church in Athens.
 From that meeting, the Athens Fellowship Group was born in February 2012.

 This fellowship group met for meals and discussion until starting a book study.
-That summer, another three families were added to that group (Wilson, Swanner, and Johnston).
+That summer, another three families were added to the group.

 In the fall of 2012, they began a weekly Bible study and added several more Athenians to the group.
 The spring of 2013 saw formal approval from the Session of Decatur Presbyterian Church to form a mission church and to create a search committee to locate a church planter.